Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Experimental results and four-electrode theoretical model

 \subsection{Linear and nonlinear flow patterns}

-Having now identified the diffusive and propagative regimes in the experimental data, we seek to understand the discrepancy between theory and experimental at high values of the Jameson number.
-To this end, the topology of the flow is investigated using the potential gradients' angle with $\unitx$ at the Hartmann walls, $\Theta(z=0)$ and $\Theta(z=1)$.
+Having identified the diffusive and propagative regimes in the experimental data, {we now seek} to understand the discrepancy between theory and experiments at high values of the Jameson number.
+To this end, the topology of the flow is investigated using {the angle between the potential gradients and $\unitx$} at the Hartmann walls, $\Theta(z=0)$ and $\Theta(z=1)$.
 This quantity has the advantage of ignoring the amplitude of the potential gradient and so reflects solely the topology of the flow.
-We focus on three different cases: one in the oscillating diffusive regime, one well captured by the model within the propagative regime, and one within the propagative regime but with significant discrepancy between model and experiment.
-We set $\Ha= 3.8\times 10^{4}$ for all three cases corresponding to $\Ja= \left\{0.1, 0.5, 1\right\}$ respectively.
+We focus on three different cases: one in the oscillating diffusive regime, one well captured by the model within the propagative regime and one within the propagative regime but with significant discrepancy between model and experiment.
+We set $\Ha= 3.8\times 10^{4}$ for all three cases corresponding to $\Ja= \left\{0.1, 0.5, 1\right\}$, respectively.
 These cases are highlighted by three different white-filled symbols in figures \ref{fig:att_coef_vs_Lu_and_N_omega_exp_th} and \ref{fig:phase_shift_vs_Lu_and_N_omega_exp_th}.
-Instantaneous experimental and theoretical contours of $\Theta$ at the top and bottom walls ($z=0$ and $z=1$) are plotted on figure \ref{fig:mapping_orientation_angle_Ha_3p8e4_diff_Luw} for all three cases.
+Instantaneous experimental and theoretical contours of $\Theta$ at the top and bottom walls ($z=0$ and $z=1$) are plotted in figure \ref{fig:mapping_orientation_angle_Ha_3p8e4_diff_Luw} for all three cases.

-For $\Ja=0.1$ and 0.5 (figures \ref{fig:mapping_orientation_angle_Ha_3p8e4_diff_Luw}a and \ref{fig:mapping_orientation_angle_Ha_3p8e4_diff_Luw}b), isolines of $\Theta$ from experiments are topologically consistent with those from the model.
-The main difference is that positive iso-values of $\Theta$ swell slightly toward the positive $x-$direction in the experimental data at $\Ja= 0.5$.
+For $\Ja=0.1$ and 0.5 (figures \ref{fig:mapping_orientation_angle_Ha_3p8e4_diff_Luw}$(a)$ and \ref{fig:mapping_orientation_angle_Ha_3p8e4_diff_Luw}$(b)$), isolines of $\Theta$ from experiments are topologically consistent with those from the model.
+The main difference is that positive isovalues of $\Theta$ swell slightly towards the positive $x$-direction in the experimental data at $\Ja= 0.5$.
 While this could be due to nonlinearities, the limited spatial resolution in the experiments and the added uncertainty of comparing instantaneous snapshots make it difficult to reach a definite conclusion regarding the origin of this effect based on these snapshots alone.